carpentries-incubator/python-pandas-power-consumption/_episodes/03-pandas-subsetting.md

 The axes of a dataframe are the rows and columns.
 Both rows and column labels are indexed when a dataframe is created, such as when reading a CSV file into memory.
 This allows for quick selection of specific rows, columns, or cells, either through slicing or subsetting a dataframe by filtering values according to specific criteria.

-It's important to keep some of this terminology clear, because in addition to _indexing_ rows and column labels, Pandas creates an _index_ of row labels for every dataframe.
+It's important to keep this terminology clear, because in addition to _indexing_ rows and column labels, Pandas creates an _index_ of row labels for every dataframe.
 This index can be specified when the dataframe is created, or alternatively Pandas will create an integer based index of row labels by default.

 We can demonstrate this by reading a single file from our dataset.
 First, let's load the libraries we will use for this episode.